rjsmith1999/IMMERSE/_pages/log.md

 ### Week 5: May 24 - May 28, 2021
 * **Goals**:
-  - Figure out why the FrameECC/byu hybrid scrubber ip isn't working on the zc706
+  - Figure out why the FrameECC/byu hybrid scrubber ip isn't working on the zc706 (could be DEVICE_ID)
   - Comunicate findings to Sebastian and Dr. Wirthlin
   - If we can't get it working, look at adapting the code for readback and/or blind scrubbing.
 (Done)
   - Test Readback scrubber on zc706..